On equivariantly formal 2-torus manifolds: Equivariantly formal -torus manifolds

 \subsection{Equivariantly formal $\Rightarrow$ locally standard}

 \begin{lem} Suppose $M$ is a compact manifold whose connected components are $M_1,\cdots, M_k$.
-A $\Z_2^r$-action on $M$ is equivariantly formal if and only if $\Z_2^r$ maps each $M_i$ onto $M_i$ and the restricted $\Z_2^r$-action on $M_i$ is equivariantly formal. \end{lem} \begin{proof} The ``if'' part is obvious.
+A $\Z_2^r$-action on $M$ is equivariantly formal if and only if each $M_i$ is $\Z_2^r$-invariant and the restricted $\Z_2^r$-action on $M_i$ is equivariantly formal. \end{lem} \begin{proof} The ``if'' part is obvious.
 For the ``only if'' part, assume that $M_{1},\cdots, M_{s}$, $ s\leq k$, are all the components each of which is preserved under the $\Z_2^r$-action.
-It is clear that the fixed point set $M^{\Z^r_2}$ must lie in $M_{1}\cup\cdots\cup M_{s}$.
-So by Theorem~\ref{thm:Hsiang},
+Since the $\Z_2^r$-action on $M$ is equivariantly formal, by Theorem~\ref{thm:AllPuppe} we have